Kitsune-Studios/WA-Bot-Template/README.md

 ```bash
 nox -s docker # Build and run the Docker container
 ```
+ >[!NOTE]
-**Note:** The server will be running on http://localhost:8000 by default on both methods.
+ > The server will be running on http://localhost:8000 by default on both methods.

 For development, additional tools are available:
 - pre-commit for git hooks and code formatting